 - Information relating to the supervision of financial institutions.

 - Contains geological or geophysical information concerning wells.

 A Privacy Act Request is one in which an individual seeks records on themselves that are contained in a file within an agency system of records that is retrievable by the individual’s name or personal identifier.
 All Privacy Act Requests must be submitted in writing and contain the requester’s original signature.
 Privacy Act requests are processed under both the FOIA & PA to allow maximum disclosure to the requester.

 On December 14, 2005, the President signed Executive Order 13,392, entitled “Improving Agency Disclosure of Information,” which requires agencies to ensure their FOIA programs are citizen-centered.
 The requirements include establishing the departmental position of Chief FOIA Officer, a departmental FOIA Requester Service Center, and identifying FOIA Public Liaisons within each component of the Department.
 These positions work to ensure FOIA requests are processed in an efficient manner and improved customer service.

 - The Department conducted a review of its FOIA operations and submitted a FOIA Improvement Plan to the Department of Justice and the Office of Management and Budget.

-- On January 19, 2007, the Department submitted its revised FOIA Improvement Plan (PDF, 45 pages - 350 KB) to the Department of Justice and the Office of Management and Budget.
+- The Department submitted its revised FOIA Improvement Plan to the Department of Justice and the Office of Management and Budget.